 There is no fee to attend the CRS REALTOR®Party Convention & Trade Expo meetings, but REALTORS® must register to attend.
 Registration is now open.
 Click here for registration.
 When you register please keep in mind:

 SCHEDULE: CRS Business Meetings and Education Sessions will be held on Wednesday, May 13 - Thursday, May 14, 2015.
 Download the full schedule.

 The Washington Hilton is 20 minutes from Reagan International Airport, Washington Convention Center, and Union Station.
 Room amenities include voice mail, cable television with remote, in-room pay movies, hairdryers, irons and boards, coffee makers, am/fm radio, and complimentary newspaper.
 The hotel has a health club ($10 daily fee) and indoor & outdoor pool.

-See below for information on Washington D.C. weather, travel, ideas for things to see while in D.C. and more.
+Washington D.C. weather, travel, ideas for things to see while in D.C. and more:

 Weather: The average temperature in D.C. for the month of May is 76° during the day and 52° in the evening.
 Before your departure to Washington D.C., check the ten day forecast at www.weather.com.

 There are three airports available in the D.C. area -- Reagan International, Dulles and Baltimore International.
 The closest airport to our hotel is Reagan International.
 You may however, find a better airfare into the other airports.
 You can reach the hotel via the following modes of transportation:

 Taxis: Taxis will run approximate $25-30 from Reagan International, $45-55 from Dulles and $60+ from Baltimore.

 Limo: Limousines are available for hire.
 Please call the bell stand at the hotel for arrangements.